Home > Bankruptcy >

 - A fresh start.
 Most debtors who file for bankruptcy have no viable way to repay their debt.
 Filing for bankruptcy allows you to discharge most of your unsecured debts, thus giving you a clean slate to rebuild your finances.

 - Protection from creditors.
-The automatic stay also provides temporary legal protection from foreclosure, eviction, further wage garnishments, and car repossession.
+The automatic stay also provides temporary legal protection from foreclosure, eviction, further wage garnishments, other legal action and car repossession.
 Any wages you earn after filing for bankruptcy are not part of the bankruptcy estate and thus cannot be used to repay creditors for any discharged debt.
 You may also protect key assets, such as your retirement savings and personal items.

 Cons of Bankruptcy